MKorostoff/incarceration-in-real-numbers/METHODOLOGY.md

 # Incarceration Rates

-Statistics about incarceration are generally taken from the [Prison Policy Whole Pie](https://www.prisonpolicy.org/reports/pie2020.html) report, which is the most complete and rigorous report on incarceration in any country.
+Statistics about American incarceration are generally taken from the [Prison Policy Whole Pie](https://www.prisonpolicy.org/reports/pie2020.html) report, which is the most complete and rigorous report on incarceration in any country.
 Countries other than the United States are [gathered from Wikipedia](https://en.wikipedia.org/wiki/List_of_countries_by_incarceration_rate).
 In cases where Wikipedia and Prison Policy Initiative differ, the latter is considered authoritative here.
 The reason for this is that PPI includes incarcerated persons wrongly excluded by other reports, such as juvenile inmates and those held in immigration detention.
 Regardless of the precise number, both sources agree that the United States is first in both absolute numbers and per capita incarceration.

 There are a few countries where state secrecy slightly complicates the situation, but none fundamentally alter the picture of the United States as the unrivaled global leader in incarceration.
 For instance, the precise number held in North Korean prison camps is not publically known, though [some sources put the number from 150,000 to 200,000](https://www.goodreads.com/book/show/13618693-the-hidden-gulag).
 This would be an incarceration rate between 600 (slightly lower than the United States) and 800 (slightly higher).